|

 Cleveland Jewish History

-already nearly 300 pages and still growing.
+440 pages and still growing.
 It features sections on Rabbi Abba Hillel Silver

 (see above), Louis Rosenblum's memoir of his involvement in the Soviet Jewry